What Is Ginseng?

 Another animal study measured ginseng’s anti-inflammatory benefits.
 Korean red ginseng was tested for its anti-allergenic properties on 40 mice with allergic rhinitis, a common upper airway inflammatory disease typically seen in children and adults.

-At the end of the trial, the Korean red ginseng reduced the nasal allergic inflammatory reaction in the mice, showcasing ginseng’s place among the best anti-inflammatory foods.
+At the end of the trial, the Korean red ginseng reduced the nasal inflammatory allergic reaction in these mice, showcasing ginseng as being among the healthiest anti-inflammatory foods.

 4. Helps with Weight Loss and Appetite Suppression